Quick Start

 Create a .env file with your database connections and service configuration.

-Important: Replace the example database URLs below with your actual PostgreSQL connection strings.
+Important: Replace the example database URLs below with your actual connection strings.
 The services will not start successfully without valid database connections.

 # Source database (read-only access needed)